 2. The frequency at which these metrics are to be sampled by the Media Client;

+2a.
+Thresholds for certain metrics, the crossing of which drives their reporting by the Media Client;

+2b.
+The Media Client locations where metrics collection is requested;

-3. The proportion of media delivery sessions for which reports are to be sent by the Media Session Handler;
+3. The proportion of media delivery sessions for which metrics reports are to be sent by the Media Session Handler;

 4. The portion of the media session (represented by start offset and/or duration parameters) for which metrics reports are to be sent by the Media Session Handler if reporting is enabled for that media delivery session;